 - Location: Travertine Hot Springs, Bridgeport, CA 93517

-When you make it to the bathrooms, you will want to park along the road and proceed out from here.
+When you make it to the bathrooms, you will want to park along the road and proceed out from there.

-The main one you have seen in the photos like the below picture is right over the small hill from where you parked.
+The main one you have probably seen in the photos (like the below picture) is right over the small hill from where you parked.

 This area has a series of four small pools and has been busy both times I have gone.
 It is a beautiful area, and the pools have a nice view down into the valley.

-Do make sure to explore around the rock formations next to where you are as they are pretty unique and it is worth exploring.
+Do make sure to explore around the rock formations next to where you are as they are pretty unique, and worth exploring.